basedcount/kaleidoscope/README.md

 While this fork is mostly built for our own instance, we built it in the most modular and re-usable way possible, by tying each one of our additional features to a switch controlled by [environment varialbes](#configuration).
 Admins can selectively turn on and off all of the Kaleidoscope extra features, according to their needs and preferences.

+You can deploy Kaleidoscope by pulling the most recent version of the [Docker image](https://hub.docker.com/repository/docker/ornatot/kaleidoscope/general).

 # Features
 ### User flairs
 This is the big one.
 Thanks to our very own [flair](https://github.com/basedcount/flair) Rust microservice, we integrate a Reddit-like user flair systems.